Code141/npmC141/README.md

 ```

 ### Twm
 A Tiling Window Manager with an organization of the screen into mutually non-overlapping frames.
-Give him a serialised description of what component must be desplayed where, ratio of each, and will print it in concatened in resizeable groups.
+Give him a serialised description of what component must be desplayed where, ratio of each, vertical or horizontal split, and will print it in concatened in resizeable groups.

 Full documentation here [TWM README](src/Twm/README.md)
 ```javascript